ukayani/scalator-ecs/akka-cluster-post.md

 ##### Mirror, Mirror, On the Wall, What is My Host Port?

 We decided to create such a service; it is called **Docker Mirror**.
 It is intended to be run as a container on every host in the ECS Cluster, in the same bridge network as all containers.
+Docker Mirror is able to obtain information about containers running on it's host by mounting the host's Docker socket.

 When a container needs to see it's port binding information, it can query Docker Mirror running on it's host machine to easily obtain this information.
 Instructions for how to run Docker Mirror in your cluster can be found at it's Github [README](https://github.com/LoyaltyOne/docker-mirror).
 We also have an Amazon CloudFormation template to launch an ECS Cluster with Docker Mirror at [ECS Cluster Template](https://github.com/LoyaltyOne/ecs-cluster-akka)

 ![DockerMirror](images/DockerMirror.gif)